Family violence is not just a private matter. Everyone has a duty to stop it.

 What to do if you experience or witness family violence

 Call the National Anti-Violence and Sexual Harassment Helpline (NAVH)

 If you or someone you know experiences abuse, family violence-related matters or neglect, call the NAVH at 1800-777-0000 or make an online report via the NAVH Reporting Form.

 Go to the Police for help

-You can call the police at 999, or go to your nearest neighbourhood Police Post or Centre for help.
+If there is imminent danger to life and safety, please call the police at 999, or go to your nearest neighbourhood Police Post or Centre for help.

 The police can provide you with a referral letter to go to the hospital for medical examination and treatment.
-Call 999 if you are in immediate danger.

 Seek medical treatment or examination if you are injured

 You should seek medical treatment at your nearest hospital or clinic.
 Even if you do not wish to take action against the abuser, it is advisable that you visit the doctor to have your injuries treated as well as documented as evidence of the abuse.